NCHitsman/NCHitsman/README.md

 - 🌱 I’m currently learning how to use Jquery
 - 👯 I’m looking to collaborate on an open source project related to my hobbies
 - 🤔 I’m looking for help with better understanding the order of operations for making a flask Python backend
-- 💬 Ask me about my portfolio website
+- 💬 Ask me about my portfolio website and how I made it
 - 📫 How to reach me: noah.hitsman@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love to play code golf with DS&As